tarwn/lessthandot-hugo/blogs/content/posts/2013-05-22-sql-puzzle-right-without-using.md

   - teaser

 ---
-I haven&#8217;t done a puzzle for a long time so I figured let&#8217;s do a simple one.
+I haven't done a puzzle for a long time so I figured let's do a simple one.
 Return the right 6 characters of the column but without using the RIGHT function.

 Here is what the table looks like